Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 ![alt text](https://s1.qwant.com/thumbr/0x380/3/8/d7f5496f0150df0e1393821d5717583648166b6b339654fc7fdab94b9fd658/1384957911_m50.jpg?u=http%3A%2F%2Felder-scrolls.com%2Fuploads%2Fposts%2F2013-11%2F1384957911_m50.jpg&q=0&b=1&p=0&a=1)

-# Morrowind: Basic Modding Guide
+# Basic Modding Guide to Morrowind

 ## About this guide
 This guide aims to help (new) players to improve the game of Morrowind by giving step-by-step instructions on how to install the most essential mods.